TheEGodOfficial/e-god-link-cmds/README.md

 The obfuscated code is not malicious at all and will never be.
 ## Credits:
 I think:
-cat guy that goes by isteallivers/ieatlivers or whatever furry caer guy idk i forgot and me for funni uhhhh database thingy
+cat guy that goes by isteallivers/ieatlivers or whatever. furry caer guy idk i forgot. and me for funni uhhhh database thingy.
 ## Features
 - tons of commands yeah
 - uhhhhhh database thingy that removes you when you leave i guess